DaYoshiistesting/stk-code-0.6.3/README.md

 The development of SuperTuxKart 0.6.3 continued while I was out of the project.
 In July 2024, I've decided to re-launch the project.
-Then, I came back in the SuperTuxKart 0.6.3 Team and learned that we have more members : DaYoshiistesting (me), P1ngvin, PeppermintPatty (leader of the "alternative" SuperTuxKart 0.6.3 Project).
+Then, I came back in the SuperTuxKart 0.6.3 Team and learned that we have more members : DaYoshiistesting (me, now I state myself as a secondary developper), P1ngvin, PeppermintPatty (leader of the SuperTuxKart 0.6.3 Project).

 If you want to play SuperTuxKart you can get it right [here](http://supertuxkart.sourceforge.net).